The new kid on the block is the .50 Magnum by legendary gun makers Smith & Wesson.

 The Smith & Wesson Model 500 .50 Magnum was designed around an entirely new cartridge, developed and designed by leading U.S.A ammunition manufacturers Cor-Bon.

-The image below show a Smith & Wesson 50th Anniversary Model 29 .44 Magnum.
+The images below show a Smith & Wesson 50th Anniversary Model 29 .44 Magnum and Clint Eastwood as Dirty Harry with his Smith & Wesson Model 29 .44 Magnum.

 Incidentally, just because of the advent of the .50 caliber Magnum, the legendary .44 Magnum, (50th Anniversary model shown below) should never be underestimated, it is still one hell of a powerful handgun!